-Managing workers' face time
+Managing workers’ face time: People & Companies

 In a small company though, one thing I’ve experienced is a desire for many employees to get face time directly with the boss to toot their own horn and tell you, as the owner or manager, all the wonderful things they’ve accomplished, perhaps inferring how you’d all but collapse if it wasn’t for their efforts.
 This usually is a veiled attempt to satisfy an inner need to be praised and patted on the back.